Factorized Fusion Shrinkage for Dynamic Relational Data: Supplementary material

 \section{Supplementary material}

-The supplementary material provides additional information to complement the main content.
-Section~\ref{sec:formal_alliance} presents figures and analyses related to the formal alliance data.
-Subsequent sections cover various topics: additional simulations in Section~\ref{sec:additional_simu}, algorithm details for SMF variational inference in Section~\ref{sec:CAVI}, comparison of convergence for our algorithm within each block with others in Section~\ref{sec:convergence}, the algorithm for tensor data in Section~\ref{sec:tensor_computation}, and proofs for the main theorems in Sections~\ref{proof_thm:lower_minimax} to~\ref{sec:proof_thm:single_cluster}.
+Supplementary material covers various topics: extension to a tensor model in Section~\ref{sec:tensor}, additional simulations in Section~\ref{sec:additional_simu}, which includes a comparison between SMF and MCMC, simulation of FFS under smooth transitions and sensitivity analysis with the latent dimension and fractional power, algorithm details for SMF variational inference in Section~\ref{sec:CAVI}, comparison of convergence for our algorithm within each block with others in Section~\ref{sec:convergence}, the algorithm for tensor data in Section~\ref{sec:tensor_computation}, and proofs for the main theorems in Sections~\ref{proof_thm:lower_minimax} to~\ref{sec:proof_thm:single_cluster}.
+Reproducible examples for both simulation and real data analyses can be found in the attached files or GitHub at \url{https://github.com/pengzhaostat/Factorized-Fusion-Shrinkage}.